MicrosoftDocs/azure-dev-docs/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Connection issues

-If you experience connection issues, be sure all the required annotations in the configuration class are present and correct.
-Refer to [Getting correct CosmosDB configuration](#getting-correct-cosmosdb-configuration) to verify the annotations.
+If you experience connection issues, be sure all the required annotations in the configuration class are present and correct, as described in the [Getting the correct Cosmos DB configuration](#getting-the-correct-cosmos-db-configuration) section.

 ### API exceptions

-Version 2.2.1 of the spring-data-cosmosdb SDK provides the following improvements to exception handling:
+Version 2.2.1 of the Spring Data Cosmos DB SDK provides the following improvements to exception handling:

-- All the APIs throw `CosmosDBAccessException`, which exposes the field `cosmosClientException` through the get method.
+- All the APIs throw `CosmosDBAccessException`, which exposes a `cosmosClientException` field through a getter.
 - The Cosmos DB SDK throws `CosmosClientException`, which you can use to implement any retry logic on the client-side.
 - Common exceptions to retry are ones with the messages `Resource already exists`, `Request rate too large`, `Request timeout exception`, and so on.